Kodi (software): Skins and themes

+The Confluence theme was the default theme for Kodi since 2009 before version 17, Krypton, released in 2017.

-Like the majority of applications that originated from a 'homebrew' scene, modification and customization of the interface using skins is very popular among Kodi users and hundreds of skins and themes are available for users to install.
+Like the majority of applications that originated from a 'homebrew' scene, modification and customization of the interface using skins is very popular among Kodi users and many skins and themes are available for users to install.
 The Kodi skinning engine's flexibility is also advantageous to third parties wanting to create derivative works, as it facilitates rebranding the environment and making deeper changes to the look and feel of the user interface.

 As of Kodi version 21, the official default skin for new installs is "Estuary", for typical home-theater usage.
 There was a default skin specifically for touchscreens, "Estouchy", whose development was discontinued in 2024.
-Users have pointed out that Estuary supports a "touchscreen mode" reported to work well, and the last Estouchy version, 4.0.0, although no loner in the Kodi repository, continued to work if downloaded as a ZIP file.
-Estuary replaced the longtime default skin "Confluence" from version 17, and is intended to present more content on the homescreen, be easier for new users, and bring "Kodi into the present day of UI design."

 Users can also create their own skin (or simply modify an existing skin) and share it with others via public websites that are used for Kodi skin trading and development.
 Many such third-party skins exist that are well maintained by the community, and while some skins are originals with unique designs, most begin as a clone or an exact replica of other multimedia software interfaces, such as Apple Front Row, Windows Media Center Edition (MCE), MediaPortal, Wii Channel Menu (Xii), Xbox 360 interface, and others.

 In addition to skins and themes, users can create a themed package called a 'build'.
 Within this package homebrew developers are able to distribute a skin and multiple addons.
 The delivery mechanism used within the Kodi scene is called a wizard.

 Web Interfaces

 Web Interface addons for Kodi normally allow browsing a media library remotely, to handle music playlists from a computer instead of television.
-Others allow remotely controlling the navigation of XBMC like a remote for remote controlling of an installed and concurrently active Kodi session running on a computer if it runs on an internet tablet or similar device with a touch interface.
-Others act like a media manager to allow modifying metadata and artwork in XBMC's video and music libraries.
+Others allow remotely controlling the navigation of Kodi like a remote for remote controlling of an installed and concurrently active Kodi session running on a computer if it runs on an internet tablet or similar device with a touch interface.
+Others act like a media manager to allow modifying metadata and artwork in Kodi's video and music libraries.

 Application launcher

 Kodi has a "My Programs" section which is meant to function as an application launcher for third-party software such as computer games and video game emulators, all from a GUI with thumbnail and different listings options.
-However, while this feature was fully functioning on the Xbox version of XBMC, it is still in its infant stage on Android, iOS, Linux, macOS, and Windows, thus requiring third-party launcher plugins to function properly.
+However, while this feature was fully functioning on the Xbox version of XBMC, it is still in its early stage on Android, iOS, Linux, macOS, and Windows, thus requiring third-party launcher plugins to function properly.